xcp-ng/xcp-ng-org/docs/xostor/xostor.md

 vgcreate linstor_group_cache <CACHE_DEVICES>
 ```

-Then you can enable the cache with few commands using the linstor controller.
+Then you can enable the cache with a few commands using the linstor controller.

-First, verify the group to modify, this last one must start with "xcp-sr-":
+Verify the group to modify, it must start with "xcp-sr-":
 ```
 linstor storage-pool list
 ```